korabeko/mitoHelicini/README.md

 #### Do you want to contribute a sequence?
 If you have mitochondrial sequences of any Helicini species in your drawer that you will no more use for a publication, it would be a waste to keep them hidden until discarded.
 Send me an e-mail and they may be incorporated here.
 #### How do the data relate to records in public databases?
 As detailed in [Korábek et al. (2022)](https://doi.org/10.3390/d14010024), some of the sequences dowloaded from GenBank were edited (usually remains of primers or sequence ends suspected to be of a flow quality were trimmed, some positions with suspicious substitutions have been changed to ambiguity codes).
 In case of sequences submitted to GenBank by me, the version deposited in GenBank may in some cases be shorter than the currently available sequence or they may be minor differences in the sequences.
 Updating GenBank records is a tedious and inflexible process.
 They sometimes do weird things there, like renaming sequences of *Helix straminea* as *Bradybaena straminea*...
 Also, the submission process may lead to errors.
-It is therefore strongly recommended to use the latest version of sequence as provided here; the user may check which sequences differ from the GenBank record using the R function `GB.compare`.
-Finally, there are also sequences that were not yet submitted to GenBank; they may be identified with the function `which.submit`.
+It is therefore strongly recommended to use the latest version of sequence as provided here; the user may check which sequences differ from the GenBank record using the R function `GB.compare` **[comming soon]**.
+Finally, there are also sequences that were not yet submitted to GenBank.
 This pacakage thus provides collated, curated, and more up-to-date data with more accurate taxonomy than you can get from GenBank.

 Not all Helicini sequences from GenBank were incorporated.
 Some were ommited as their geographic origin was not known with enough precision or the sequence quality was doubted.
 These filters were not applied consistently.
 The goal is to mirror the current state of knowledge as far as possible in terms of the diversity of mitochondrial lineages and coverage of their geographic distributions, so a handful of somewhat dubiously localized records were included as these were unique sequences.
 Checking the comments collumn of the metadata table is always recommended.
 #### How are the sequences linked to metadata?